dojo/docs/quickstart/data/usingdatastores/pagination.rst

           { name: 'pepper', aisle: 'Spices',  price: 1.01  }
         ]};

-        //This function performs some basic dojo initialization.
+        // This function performs some basic dojo initialization.
 In this case it connects the button
-        //onClick to a function which invokes *fetch()*es.
+        // onClick to a function which invokes *fetch()*es.
 The fetch function queries for only a subset
-        //and provides callbacks to use for completion of data retrieval or reporting of errors. function init () {
+        // and provides callbacks to use for completion of data retrieval or reporting of errors. function init () {

-           //These are some lage controls used to know when to disable forward/previous buttons. var totalItems = 0;   //How many total items should we expect. var request = null;   //Our request object we're using to hold the positions and the callbacks. var currentStart = 0; //Current index into the pages. currentCount = 2;     //Current size of the page.
+           // These are some lage controls used to know when to disable forward/previous buttons. var totalItems = 0;   // How many total items should we expect. var request = null;   // Our request object we're using to hold the positions and the callbacks. var currentStart = 0; // Current index into the pages. currentCount = 2;     // Current size of the page.

-           //Callback to perform an action when the data items are starting to be returned: function clearOldList(size, request) {
+           // Callback to perform an action when the data items are starting to be returned: function clearOldList(size, request) {
              var list = dojo.byId("list");
              if (list) {